umonaca/obplatform/docs/index.rst

 ::

-   'Appliance_Usage', 'Fan_Status', 'Door_Status', 'HVAC_Measurement', 'Lighting_Status', 'Occupant_Number', 'Occupancy', 'Other_HeatWave', 'Other_Role of habits in consumption', 'Other_IAQ in Affordable Housing', 'Shading_Status', 'Window_Status'
+   'Appliance_Usage', 'Fan_Status', 'Door_Status', 'HVAC_Measurement', 'Lighting_Status', 'Occupant_Number', 'Occupancy_Measurement', 'Other_HeatWave', 'Other_Role of habits in consumption', 'Other_IAQ in Affordable Housing', 'Shading_Status', 'Window_Status'

 In the next version, the package will auto detect either type of input and convert to the correct query parameter.